 No Jamaican-based corporation ranks among the Forbes Global 2000.

 Wikipedia does list exports-related companies from Jamaica.
 Selected examples are shown below.

 - J. Wray and Nephew Ltd (alcoholic beverages)

 - Port Authority of Jamaica (ports/shipping)

 Another key indicator of a country’s economic performance is its unemployment rate.
-Jamaica’s unemployment rate was 7.3% at December 2019 down from 8.4% one year earlier, according to Trading Economics.
+Jamaica’s unemployment rate was 8.9% at January 2021, up from 7.3% one year earlier according to Trading Economics.